hghmn/architecture-center/docs/reference-architectures/sap/index.md

 This reference architecture deploys a single instance database on Azure GS5-series virtual machines.
 The database tier's native system replication feature provides either manual or automatic failover between replicated nodes.
 To further lower unplanned downtime on Linux-based database systems, a high availability extension for the specific Linux distribution is required.

-The common practice for achieving high availability is through redundancy of critical components.
 In this distributed installation of the SAP application on a centralized database, the base installation is replicated to achieve high availability.
 For each layer of the architecture, the high availability design varies depending on the components as follows:

 - **Web Dispatcher.** High availability is achieved with redundant SAP Web Dispatcher instances with SAP application traffic.
 See [SAP Web Dispatcher][swd] in the SAP Documentation.

-- **ASCS.** For high availability of ASCS on Azure Windows virtual machines, WSFC is used with SIOS DataKeeper to implement the cluster shared volume.
+- **ASCS.** For high availability of ASCS on Azure Windows virtual machines, Windows Sever Failover Clustering is used with SIOS DataKeeper to implement the cluster shared volume.
 For implementation details, see [Clustering SAP ASCS on Azure][clustering].

 - **Application servers.** High availability is achieved by load balancing traffic within a pool of application servers.

-- **Database tier.** This reference architecture deploys a single instance database on Azure GS5-series virtual machines.
-The database tier's native system replication feature provides either manual or automatic failover between replicated nodes.
-To further lower unplanned downtime on Linux-based database systems, a high availability extension for the specific Linux distribution is required.
+- **Database tier.** This reference architecture deploys a single SAP HANA database instance.
+For high availability, deploy more than one instance and use HANA System Replication (HSR) to implement manual failover.
+To enable automatic failover, an HA extension for the specific Linux distribution is required.

-- For SAP HANA running on Azure, the common approach to high availability is to implement HSR (not implemented by this deployment).
-This replication solution doesn't offer automatic failover.
-To do that, use additional HA extensions from the Linux distribution.

 ### Disaster recovery considerations

 In an SAP three-tier deployment, each tier uses a different strategy to provide disaster recovery (DR) protection.

 - **Application servers tier.** SAP application servers don't contain business data.
-On Azure, a simple DR strategy is to create SAP application servers in the DR region, then shut them down.
+On Azure, a simple DR strategy is to create SAP application servers in another region.
 Upon any configuration changes or kernel updates on the primary application server, the same changes must be copied to VMs in the DR region.
 For example, the kernel executables copied to the DR VMs.

 - **SAP Central Services.** This component of the SAP application stack also doesn't persist business data.
 You can build a VM in the DR region to run the SCS role.
 The only content from the primary SCS node to synchronize is the **/sapmnt** share content.
 Also, if configuration changes or kernel updates take place on the primary SCS servers, they must be repeated on the DR SCS.
 To synchronize the two servers, simply use a regularly scheduled copy job to copy **/sapmnt** to the DR side.
 For details about the build, copy, and test failover process, download [SAP NetWeaver: Building a Hyper-V and Microsoft Azure–based Disaster Recovery Solution][sap-netweaver-dr], and refer to "4.3.
 SAP SPOF layer (ASCS)."